niuers/niuers.github.io/_posts/2021-03-17-Best Time to Buy and Sell Stock IV (LC188).md

     4. The above recursive method definitely costs a lot of time (factorial!).
 So I thought about other methods:
         * I tried to build a table by combining the prices with number of transactions.
             * I somehow couldn't find the transition function.
 I don't know why.
             * After I read some dicussions, I realized that some other people use this table to find out the solution.
+            * I implemented this in the next day, it still got TLE, it turns out that I need save the intermediate results in the table to avoid `O(n^2)k)` time complexity.
         * I tried to work both forward and backward, couldn't figure out the transition function here.
     5. I implemented the recursive solution.
 Through trial and error, I realized that for each date, I have to try such recursive thing to find the maximum profits.
 Clearly, I am getting to TLE.
     6. I realized that when we sell, we only sell at the peaks.
 So I thought it might help if we only do such recursive calls in all available peaks (as compared to all elements).